PCC includes many different tools and features to help your practice make sure a patient’s medical information is protected.

 Your practice can decide which users will have access to the PCC EHR Audit Log.

-Sensitive Diagnoses and Labs
+Configure Diagnoses and Labs to Be Private

 Sometimes a patient has a sensitive diagnosis, lab, or other order, and you want to make sure that it doesn’t get pushed out to the portal or printed out on reports that mom and dad might see.

-Hide an Individual Item
+Hide or Show an Individual Item

 Every time you add a diagnosis or create any type of order, you can specify whether it will be shared on patient-facing materials.

-You can hide sensitive items on the Medical Summary for the patient.
+For example, you can hide sensitive items on the Medical Summary for the patient.
 Just click the lock icon next to the problem, allergy, or family medical history item.

 Similarly, while charting a visit, you can hide a diagnosis or order by unchecking the “Include on Patient Reports” box.